Coordinated Stroke Care: Stroke Ready Accreditation

 Maple Grove Hospital is a stroke-ready site.
 What does that mean?

-Morgan Hill (MH): It means we’ve presented evidence that we’re prepared to evaluate, stabilize and provide emergency treatment to customers with stroke symptoms.
-It also states that we’ve created a collaboration of care between Maple Grove Hospital, Emergency Medical Services and the Comprehensive Stroke Center at North Memorial Health Hospital in Robbinsdale.
+Morgan Hill (MH): It means we’ve presented evidence that we’re prepared to evaluate, stabilize and provide emergency treatment to patients with stroke symptoms.
+It also states that we’ve created a collaboration of care between Maple Grove Hospital, Emergency Medical Services and the Comprehensive Stroke Center at Robbinsdale Hospital.

 What are the signs of a stroke?